Bushfire Preparation - Essential Guide

 Check the water supply

 Have at least one sturdy hose on your property that’s long enough to reach your house and if you have a pool – or a tank or dam – put a Static Water Supply (SWS) sign at the entrance to your property.
+It is recommended that you have 10,000 litres of water for firefighting purposes as well as a firefighting pump and hoses.

 No liability whatsoever is accepted regarding the forgoing comments and they should not be relied on as being determinative of the steps to be taken.
 The protection of your home from bushfires will depend on its individual circumstances and may require further measures.
 You may consider it prudent to seek specialist advice from your local authority and fire service.